thzandvl/microhack-sap-data/ExtractSalesOrderHeadersUsingODP.md

 * Verify the result by running the sql script

-You can now continue with (Extracting Sales Order Line items)[ExtractSalesOrderLineItemsUsingOData.md]
+You can now continue with [Extracting Sales Order Line items](ExtractSalesOrderLineItemsUsingOData.md)